 As detailed in Benjamin et al. (2007), code has been transferred to NCEP for a bundle of RUC upgrades, including the radar assimilation and convective suppression packages.
-Real-time and retrospective runs at NCEP should begin soon in anticipation of a possible RUC upgrade later this year.
-Related work at NCEP is ongoing to make the reflectivity mosaic available in real-time.
-Monitoring of real-time parallel cycles at GSD continues and minor modifications to the algorithm will continue to be made.
+Real-time and retrospective runs at NCEP are underway in anticipation of a likely RUC upgrade later this year.
+Related work at NCEP to make the reflectivity mosaic available in real-time was completed in the fall of 2007 and the national reflectivity mosaic data are being used in the parallel runs at NCEP.
+Monitoring of real-time parallel cycles at GSD and NCEP continues.

-In anticipation of inclusion of a similar radar assimilation algorithm in the Rapid Refresh (RR), additional work will focus on development of a diabatic digital filter initialization procedure within the WRF core selected for the Rapid Refresh.
+In anticipation of inclusion of a similar radar assimilation algorithm in the Rapid Refresh (RR), additional work has been completed to develop a diabatic digital filter initialization procedure within the WRF core selected for the Rapid Refresh.
 As with the RUC, the WRF-based RR model will be cycled hourly with new analyses supplied by a specially adapted GSI (Devenyi et al. 2007).
-Work is ongoing to incorporate a generalized cloud analysis (including radar assimilation) into the GSI analysis procedure (Hu et al. 2007), from which latent heating fields can be derived for use within the RR digital filter initialization.
+Work has also been completed to incorporate a generalized cloud analysis (including radar assimilation) into the GSI analysis procedure (Hu et al. 2008), from which latent heating fields can be derived for use within the RR digital filter initialization.